the-turing-way/the-turing-way/CONTRIBUTING.md

 We encourage you to open a pull request as early in your contributing process as possible.
 This allows everyone to see what is currently being worked on.
-It also provides you, the contributor, feedback in real time from both the community and the continuous integration as you make commits (which will help prevent stuff from breaking).
+It also provides you, the contributor, feedback in real-time from both the community and the continuous integration as you make commits (which will help prevent stuff from breaking).

 When you are ready to submit a pull request, you will automatically see the [Pull Request Template](https://github.com/alan-turing-institute/the-turing-way/blob/master/.github/PULL_REQUEST_TEMPLATE.md) contents in the pull request body.
 It asks you to: